ibm-cloud-docs/cephaas/volume_delete.md

 {: #deleting-block-volume-cli}
 {: cli}

 Use the `volume-delete` command to delete a single volume.
-Specify the volume ID with `--id ID`, deployment instance id `--instanceid INSTANCEID` and API endpoint url.
+Specify the volume ID with `--id ID` and API endpoint url.

 Run the following command to delete a volume.